TELUS Corporation announces agreement to acquire Competence Call Center through TELUS International

 “We are pleased to welcome Competence Call Center employees and customers into our TELUS family,” said Darren Entwistle, President and CEO of TELUS.
 “Today’s announcement adds significant scale and diversity to TELUS International – an important and differentiated growth driver for TELUS – and increases substantially the organization’s estimated enterprise value to approximately C$5 billion.
 The expanded capabilities of the combined companies will further elevate the globally admired customer experience and innovative digital solutions that are synonymous with the TELUS International brand.
 Importantly, the merger will positively impact the financial and operational strength of TELUS, supporting the advancement of our world-leading broadband networks in Canada as well as our global leadership in customer service excellence.
 Moreover, the acquisition of Competence Call Center further bolsters the continued advancement of TELUS International’s successful growth strategy by positioning them well for a potential future initial public offering targeted in the next 12-24 months, positioning the organization for continued growth in the years to come.”

-“Today’s announcement is another remarkable milestone in TELUS International’s strategic growth journey, building upon our significant momentum in the market and further supporting our ability to deliver differentiated customer experiences and enable new go-to-market opportunities for the valued brands we partner with around the world,” continued Entwistle.
+“Today’s announcement is another remarkable milestone in our company’s strategic growth journey, building upon our significant momentum in the market and further supporting our ability to deliver differentiated customer experiences and enable new go-to-market opportunities for the valued brands we partner with around the world,” said Jeff Puritt, President and CEO, TELUS International.
 “Post-merger, TELUS International’s size, scope and reach will grow to encompass almost 50,000 of the most inspired team members, providing customer experience, digital transformation, content moderation, IT lifecycle, advisory and digital consulting, risk management, and back-office support in over 50 languages from more than 50 delivery centres in 20 countries across North and Central America, Europe and Asia.”

 Founded in 1998 in Austria, CCC is headquartered today in Berlin, Germany and provides its award winning services across 11 European countries1, with more than 8,500 employees.
 CCC partners with industry-leading global brands primarily from fast-growing technology, media and telecommunications, retail, and travel and hospitality sectors - key growth verticals for TELUS International.
 The acquisition of CCC will result in a sizeable diversification of TELUS International’s operations and client base in Europe.
 CCC’s capabilities will enhance TELUS International’s ability to deliver its signature customer service excellence to customers, which includes TELUS and its leading wireless and wireline broadband network in Canada.